Here's part 2 of the Feeding Babies series!

-- Soy (including soybean oil and soy lecithin) – non-organic soy beans are almost surely GMO.
+- Soy (including soybean oil and soy lecithin) – non-organic soybeans are almost surely GMO.
 Most soy formulas contain synthetic l-methionine which is often produced using toxins.
 European organic standards prohibit the use of synthetic l-methionine, but US formulas still contain it.
-Soy lecithin is processed with a chemical called hexane and all soy containing foods contain natural-occuring phytoestrogens.
-There are no definitive studies that show the effects of these, but there are studies that show the presence of it in infant's bloodstreams who were fed soy based formulas.
+Soy lecithin is processed with a chemical called hexane and all soy containing foods contain natural-occurring phytoestrogens.
+There are no definitive studies that show the effects of these, but there are studies that show the presence of it in infant's bloodstreams who were fed soy-based formulas.
 Doctors warn of adverse effects on estrogen levels in both male and female infants, which I find concerning for a baby who is still developing.

 - Processed Sweeteners (Sucrose, Maltodextrin, Cane Sugar, Brown Rice Syrup, High Fructose Corn Syrup)